dneustadt/css-flyout-menu/README.md

 Optional first element: `input` with type `checkbox` and class `menu-trigger`.

-*Note:* The trigger will toggle the off-canvas menu by tapping the hamburger icon repeatedly.
-By leaving the trigger out the user would have to tap the backdrop to close the off-canvas menu.
+*Note:* The trigger will toggle the off-canvas/flyout menu by tapping/clicking the hamburger icon repeatedly.
+By leaving the trigger out the flyout will appear on hover and on mobile the user would have to tap the backdrop to close the off-canvas menu.

 Root `ul` with class `menu`.
 First `li` child with class `start` working as the trigger.